EmilienBois/Advent_Of_Code2023/README.md

 At first, I thought today would be easy.
 However, even if it worked on the inputtest, I don't know why It doesn't work on my input.
 I abandon for now, but I will come back later.

 DAY 8 :
 Done after day 9, during day 9.
-First part was quite easy, but doesn't work on part 2, because it is to slow
+First part was quite easy, and I needed more time to do the second part, where I needed to think about getting the smallest path for each begin (each element that ends with).
+I called all these path steps and put them in the variable liste_steps.
+I then have found the Smallest common multiple of these steps.
+FOr this, I first tried to find it starting from 0 up to the wanted number.
+However, it was still to slow, and I finally decided to use recursive functions : PPCM and PCDG, using mathematical formulas to calculate it fast.
+Interesting challenge.

 DAY 9 :
 I'm very proud of today.
 I've done it in half an hour, bu using a very powerful recursive function.
 So my program stands in less than 100 lines.
 It feels really good to finally succeed a day.